OfficeDev/Microsoft-Teams-Samples/samples/graph-chat-lifecycle/csharp/README.md

 ﻿# Chat LifeCycle Application
 This sample illustrates Lifecycle of chat in Teams (Creating chat, adding members with all scenarios, deleting member).

-**Scenarios covered:**
-1. Create a Group Chat
-1. Adding member sharing no chat history
-1. Adding member sharing all chat history
-1. Adding member sharing chat history for a timespan
-1. Removing member from chat
-1. Listing member in chat
-1. Listing apps in chat
-1. Installing Polly app to chat
-1. Adding Polly tab and pinning it.

 ## Prerequisites

 - Microsoft Teams is installed and you have an account